-The Südfriedhof („Southern Cemetery“) is one of the largest cemeteries in Germany and definitely worth a visit.
-During WGT, you can explore the cemetery and find out more about the historical tombs in special guided tours (in German):
+Südfriedhof („Southern Cemetery“) is one of the largest cemeteries in Germany and definitely worth a visit.
+During WGT, you can explore the cemetery and find out more about the historical tombs in special guided cemetery tours (in German only).

-You can find more tips for Leipzig off the beaten path in the “Hidden Leipzig” guide and app!
+You can also find lots of insider tips for Leipzig in the „Hidden Leipzig“ guide and app!

 There is a great variety of food options in Leipzig from traditional German food to all kinds of international cuisines, from vegetarian and vegan fare to sweet delights.
-In addition to Susi’s tips on Everplaces (see above), we listed some food spots for you.
+We listed some food spots for you.

 Mexican restaurant on the hip Karl-Liebknecht-Straße or “Karli” in the trendy Südvorstadt district.
 Reasonably priced, large selection of drinks, friendly staff and Mexican atmosphere.